 A department chair provides academic and administrative leadership for the department.
-He or she represents the department faculty, maintains a suitable working relationship with the dean, and is accountable to the university administration for implementing the plans, goals, and policies of the University.
-The appointment may potentially be up to four years
+He or she represents the department faculty, functions under the supervision of the dean, maintains a suitable working relationship with the dean, and is accountable to the University administration for implementing the plans, goals, and policies of the University.
+The appointment is made by the dean with the concurrence of the Provost.
+The appointment may continue for up to four years; however, the department chair is subject to reassignment at any time by the Dean with the concurrence of the Provost and after approval of the faculty of the department.

 The chair has administrative responsibility for ensuring the quality and effectiveness of the department's instructional, research and service programs.
-Department chairs have the responsibility to provide leadership in formulating and implementing departmental goals and long-range plans; to represent the department internally within the administrative and governance structures of the university and externally with professional and community groups; to ensure that high standards are maintained in curricula, course content, and instruction while promoting student success and retention; to provide a communication link between and among the faculty and the other levels of administration; to prepare course schedules, assign courses and teaching loads, and recommend course scheduling to the dean within the context of meeting student needs; to develop an outstanding faculty of teacher-scholars by encouraging and facilitating their professional development; and to promote an academic environment that is scholarly and humanistic and that affirms the university's nondiscriminatory policies.
+Department chairs have the responsibility to provide leadership in formulating and implementing departmental goals and long-range plans; to represent the department internally within the administrative and governance structures of the University and externally with professional and community groups; to ensure that high standards are maintained in curricula, course content, and instruction while promoting student success and retention; to provide a communication link between and among the faculty and the other levels of administration; to prepare course schedules, assign courses and teaching loads, and recommend course scheduling to the dean within the context of meeting student needs; to develop an outstanding faculty of teacher-scholars by encouraging and facilitating their professional development; and to promote an academic environment that is scholarly and humanistic and that affirms the University's nondiscriminatory policies.
 Department chairs are obligated to build a department strong in teaching capacity; in scholarship and/or creative activity; and in service.
 This obligation to follow the mission of the department must be thoughtfully considered and respected by faculty and administration.
 Department chairs are expected to be active participants in all departmental activities and a visible presence in the department.
-The procedures on selection, appointment, evaluation, and reassignment of a department chair are given in Appendix B.
+The procedures for selection, appointment, evaluation, and end of appointment of a department chair are given in Appendix B.